We understand that security is critical, and we follow best practices and strict procedures to keep our systems, and your data, safe.

 All access to source code repositories is performed using encrypted connections, either via SSH or TLS.
 Depending on the version control system, access to private repositories is obtained via an SSH deploy key or a token.
 Haystack never writes to repositories.

 Haystack does not persist source code files.
-At the point our system executes code analysis of source code files, it is performed on ephemeral instances and source code content is immediately purged after processing.
-We only persist file names and metrics to our database.
+At the point our system executes analysis, it is performed using the Github API and source code content is not downloaded or persisted.
+We only persist metrics and necessary metadata to our database.

 No Haystack staff will access private source code unless required for support reasons, or responding to an incident.
 In cases where staff must access source code in order to perform support, we will get your explicit consent each time, except when responding to a security issue or suspected abuse.